sgjava/c3l/README.md

 ![C3L is the Commodore 128 CP/M C Library](images/title.png)

-C3L (C128 CP/M C library) is a C89 based API to access C128 specific features under CP/M.
+C3L (C128 CP/M C library) is an API based on the C89 standard, designed to facilitate access to C128 specific features within the CP/M environment.
-VDC and VIC common data and functions are abstracted into the [screen](https://github.com/sgjava/c3l/blob/main/c3l/screen.h) struct.
-Displays use the same common functions for text and graphics reducing one off code in your programs.
-This allows you to set the target (VIC, VDC or virtual screen) at runtime.
-You only need to initialize which display chip you would like to use or use both at the same time!
-This allows you to switch between VIC and VDC with minimal effort.
-One cool feature of the VIC is that you can use the PETSCII character ROM without having to worry about translation.
-Then if you change to ASCII character set (CP/M default) there is only one simple change to make.
-Of course, there are CIA and SID functions to round things out.

-This started out as a pure C library, but Z80 assembler is creeping in where things are too slow like VIC color memory (it's accessed through Z80 IN/OUT).
-Parity between VIC and VDC is coming together as I go through the demos and remove chip specific code.
-This will allow you to write programs that can use either chip without changing code.
-It seems simple on the surface, but when you take text and bitmap modes into account it becomes more complex.
+The library provides an abstraction layer for VDC (Video Display Controller) and VIC (Video Interface Chip) common data and functions, which are encapsulated in the [screen](https://github.com/sgjava/c3l/blob/main/c3l/screen.h) and [bitmap](https://github.com/sgjava/c3l/blob/main/c3l/bitmap.h) structures, respectively.
+By employing these structures, developers can utilize unified functions for both text and graphics, thereby reducing the need for customized code in their programs.

+A noteworthy advantage of this approach is the ability to dynamically set the target display (VIC, VDC, or virtual screen) during runtime.
+Initialization involves simply specifying the desired display chip or utilizing both simultaneously.
+Notably, the VIC offers a notable feature where the PETSCII character
+ROM can be utilized without any translation concerns.
+In the event of switching to the ASCII character set (the default for CP/M), only a single, straightforward change is required.
+Additionally, the library encompasses CIA (Complex Interface Adapter) and SID (Sound Interface Device) functions to provide comprehensive functionality.

+Initially conceived as a pure C library, C3L has incorporated Z80 assembler code in specific areas where performance issues arise, such as accessing VIC color memory through Z80 IN/OUT instructions.
+Furthermore, efforts are underway to achieve parity between VIC and VDC by eliminating chip-specific code from the existing demos.
+This will enable developers to write programs capable of utilizing either chip without necessitating modifications to the codebase.
+While this may seem straightforward on the surface, the inclusion of text and bitmap modes introduces additional complexity that must be carefully addressed.

 ## Running demos
 If you have VICE already setup you can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).